 Update the block diagram to assemble the model and visualize it in its initial configuration.
 The model visualization opens in a separate utility named Mechanics Explorer.
 Inspect the visualization pane for modeling issues such as missing bodies or improper joint connections.

-Run the simulation to start a physics-based 3-D animation of
+Run the simulation to start a physics-based 3-D animation of the model.
+Be

-Ode15s, and to specify a maximum time
+Ode15s, and to specify a maximum time step

-changes expected in your model.
+expected in your model.

-||Configure and create multibody animation videos|
+|Configure and create multibody animation videos|

 Set the model configuration parameters to ensure that Mechanics Explorer opens automatically on model update or simulation.